 Most modern furnishings can be cleaned fairly easily.
 If you get a little carried away during a big game and upend your nachos and beverage, no big deal.
 Get a towel or some fabric spray and life goes on.

-Even a splash of something as innocuous as H20 can spell ruin for your wicker pieces.
+Even a splash of something as innocuous as water can spell ruin for your wicker pieces.
 “You can’t really clean it once it’s been damaged or stained by water,” says Harris.

 It can cost a pretty penny to outfit your home, so it is tempting to try to stay on trend and on a budget.
-With furnishings making up the largest portion of your home decor budget in many cases, you might think the oh-so-popular wicker would help you save some cash.
-And there’s the rub.
+With furnishings making up the largest portion of your home decor budget in many cases, you might think wicker would help you save some cash, but that might not be the case.

 Wicker pieces that look posh probably are really rattan.
 “Rattan is the more chic version of wicker.
 A lot of high-end showrooms have rattan furniture.
 It’s lovely, but it is quite expensive,” says Leaman.
 “It seems like something you would put in in your backyard, which indeed people do, so it seems like it would be inexpensive.”